LMSeg: Unleashing the Power of Large-Scale Models for Open-Vocabulary Semantic Segmentation: Method

-Given an input image $I$, we obtain dense visual features $F\in \mathbb{R}^{h\times w\times D}$ from CLIP and SAM image encoder as mentioned in Section~\ref{sec4}.
-Given a set of class names $C$, we leverage LLMs to generate comprehensive linguistic prompts, such as `A cat, often in various colors and patterns, features a sleek body with a smooth fur texture and large eyes.'
-We obtain text embeddings $T\in \mathbb{R}^{k\times D}$ by feeding these prompts into the CLIP text encoder.
-By computing the cosine similarity between the visual feature $F$ and text embedding $T$, we derive the cost map embedding $E$ as:
+Given an input image $I$, we obtain dense visual features $F_{c}\in \mathbb{R}^{B\times H\times W\times D}$ from the CLIP image encoder, where $B$, $H$, $W$, and $D$ represent the batch size, height, width and channel.
+Given a set of class names $C$, we leverage LLMs to generate comprehensive linguistic prompts.
+We obtain text embeddings $T\in \mathbb{R}^{B\times T\times D}$ by feeding these prompts into the CLIP text encoder, where $T$ and $D$ represent the number of class and channel.
+By computing the cosine similarity between the visual feature $E$ and text embedding $T$, we derive the cost map embedding $M$ as:

 where $i,j$ denotes the spatial positions, and $n$ indicates the text embedding index.
-Thus, the cost map embedding $E$ has the dimension of $h\times w\times n$.
+Thus, the cost map embedding $M$ has the dimension of $B\times T\times d\times H\times W$, where $d$ is the channel of the cost map embedding.

+To reduce computational overhead and suppress noisy or uninformative text tokens, we apply a top-k token selection when the number of text tokens exceeds a predefined padding threshold $q$.
+Specifically, we compute the maximum correlation across spatial dimensions and visual prompts: